lino-framework/atelier/docs/usage.rst

 .. command:: pp
 .. command:: per_project

-Execute a shell command in the root directory of every project, stopping upon the first error.
+Loop over all projects, executing the given shell command in the root directory of each project.

 The projects are processed in the order defined in your :xfile:`~/.atelier/config.py` file.

 The script has the following options:

+- ``--list`` or ``-l`` : print a list of all projects to stdout.
+Does not run any command.

-- ``--start PRJNAME`` is useful e.g. when you have been running the test suite on all your projects and one project failed.
+- ``--start PRJNAME`` : start at project PRJNAME.
+This is useful e.g. when you have been running the test suite on all your projects and one project failed.
 After repairing that failure you want to continue the started loop without repeating previous test suites again.

-- ``--until PRJNAME`` is the opposite of ``--start``.
+- ``--until PRJNAME`` : stop after project PRJNAME.

-- ``--list`` or ``-l`` does not run any command but outputs a list of all projects to stdout.

 Examples::